Battle of South Saigon: Battle

 The VC began their assault at 03:45 on 7 May.
 Soldiers from the 506th Battalion opened fire on the APCs that were standing guard on the Y Bridge.
 A company from the Phu Loi I Battalion, having already crossed the canal on sampans without being detected, also opened fire from the north bank.
 The 1st Platoon fired back with their own weapons as AK-47 bullets chipped away the bridgework and pinged off their vehicles.
-The troops hoped that the intimidating firepower of their .50-caliber and M60 machine guns would keep the VC at a respectful distance.
+The troops hoped that the intimidating firepower of their .50-caliber and M60 machine guns would keep the VC at a safe distance.
 Several Rocket-propelled grenades (RPGs) whooshed out of the darkness, but the rounds slammed into the bridge instead of the vehicles.

 At 05:30, the 506th Battalion shifted its focus from the 1st Platoon to a police station located just south of the Y Bridge.
 The outgunned policemen were on the verge of abandoning the building when several helicopter gunships appeared overhead and their guns forced the VC to seek cover.
 Scarborough immediately sent his 2nd Platoon racing from the 5A Bridge to the police station.
-An estimated company of VC was getting ready to attack the station from a nearby rice paddy when the 4 APCs rolled into the compound.
+An estimated company of VC was getting ready to attack the station from a nearby rice paddy when the four APCs rolled into the compound.
 Their machine guns forced the VC to stay put behind a series of dikes.
 The fight remained hotly contested until an AH-1 Cobra gunship strafed the length of the dike, putting the VC to flight.

 While soldiers from the 506th Battalion continued to snipe at the 1st and 2nd Platoons, the main VC threat shifted to the hamlet of Cầu Mật (10.747°N 106.68°E), which sat on the canal road a few hundred meters to the west.
 Now occupied by the Phu Loi I Battalion, the hamlet became Scarborough’s most pressing problem.
 As long as the VC controlled Cầu Mật, Company C would be effectively cut in two.
 He radioed the commander of the 5/60th Infantry, Lieutenant colonel Eric F. Antila, for instructions.
 Antila told him to keep his men where they were until more help arrived.
 Two platoons from Company A were already on their way from Bến Lức District in northeastern Long An Province.
 Antila also told Scarborough that helicopter gunships from Troop B, 7th Squadron, 1st Cavalry Regiment, would arrive shortly.
-9 APCs and 58 soldiers from Company A, 5/60th Infantry, arrived in the Eighth District a few hours later.
+Nine APCs and 58 soldiers from Company A, 5/60th Infantry, arrived in the Eighth District a few hours later.